LD/ Attention Deficit Hyperactivity Disorder (ADHD)

 In the absence of psychological or educational testing there are the following options:

-- If a diagnosis was made by a Child and Adolescent Psychiatrist or Pediatrician prior to 18 years of age:
+- If a diagnosis was made by a Child and Adolescent Psychiatrist prior to 18 years of age:

-- You should provide a summary of treatment recommendations from the provider at home who is prescribing the medication(s).
+- You should provide a summary of treatment recommendations from the provider who made the initial diagnosis.
 All records should be provided to the Office of Student Care Coordination (OSCC).

-- Written consent should be provided for the UCC provider to talk with the Child and Adolescent Psychiatrist/ Pediatrician to confirm the diagnosis.
+- Written consent should be provided for the UCC provider to talk with the Child and Adolescent Psychiatrist to confirm the diagnosis.

 - Written consent should be provided for the UCC provider to obtain developmental history from parent/ guardian.